yulu/money.sense/content/posts/be-cautious-with-persuaders.md

 >
 > I consider those who simplify investment for others as "persuaders"...

 His definition of persuaders gave me some inspiration.
-If we understand the business models of different institutions and the perspectives of "persuaders", we can make more objective and neutral financial decisions.
-The facts are:
+If we understand the business models of different institutions and the perspectives of "persuaders", we can make more objective and neutral financial decisions:

+- **Brokerage firms**: Everyone has the ability to trade investments.
+Daily trading, options, forex, crypto, are all lucrative tools! — Inducing you to pay commissions for each transaction or charging interest through margin accounts.
+- **Mutual funds**: The investment market is too risky, only we have professional investment capabilities! — Inducing you to invest money in managed funds and paying management fees for it.
+- **Insurance**: Most people don't understand investing or can't save money, so they need mandatory constraints! — Inducing you to purchase low-liquidity insurance investment products and paying commissions and management fees for it.
+- **Banks**: Everyone needs to consume and pursue an ideal life, buying houses, cars, bags. — Inducing you to borrow money, mortgages, car loans, credit cards.

+The truth is:

-- Brokerages: They are making money through the transaction commissions and interests on lending for marginal accounts.
-However, pursuing excess returns (alpha) in the market is a zero-sum game, largely dominated by institutional investors.
-Individual traders make very little consistent profit and require a lot of effort.
+- **Brokerage firms**: Pursuing excess returns (alpha) in the market is a zero-sum game, largely dominated by institutional investors.
+Individual traders can sustain very little profit and require a significant amount of effort.
-- Mutual Funds: They are making money through the fund management fees.
-However, most actively managed funds can't outperform the market.
+- **Mutual funds**: Most actively managed funds can't outperform the market.
-- Insurance: They are making money through the sales commission of insurance products.
-However, insurance investment products are essentially fund wrappers with high costs.
+- **Insurance**: Insurance investment products are essentially funds in a shell, and this shell incurs high costs.
-- Banks: They are making money through loans.
-So they are stimulating you to increase borrowing through various operations, such as showing funds to increase mortgage loan limits, credit card rebates, leveraged investment product selling.
+- **Banks**: Various operations, such as showing funds to increase loan limits, credit card rebates, etc., are all aimed at stimulating you to increase borrowing.

 In the book "Three-Body Problem", there is a term called "dimensional reduction strike".
 Here, once we understand the business models of different institutions and their dimensions in the market, we can stand at a higher dimension and look down: